BRAILLE CHESS ASSOCIATION

 What material benefits do visually impaired people gain from joining the BCA?

 Members receive generous subsidies on the adapted chess equipment we sell.
 They also receive subsidised rates for accommodation in events we run.
 Visually impaired UK residents receive free entry for their first BCA tournament, together with either free accommodation for a weekend event or a £100 reduction for a one week event.
-They may also be accompanied by a guide or companion who will receive the same concession.
+They may also be accompanied by a guide or companion who, in appropriate circumstances, will receive the same concession.
 In addition to the generous financial support we give to leading players in international events, we encourage our members to participate in mainstream events and overseas events by offering them a grant to offset some of the costs of travel and accommodation.

 What about young members?